divij173/Web-Front-End-Programming/README.md

 Each task has specific requirements and assets provided within the project folders.

-For detailed instructions and requirements for each task, refer to the respective project directories (`project1`, `project2`, `project3`).

-# Assessment 2 - Vanilla JS: Slackr
+# Project 2 - Vanilla JS: Slackr

 ## 1. Background & Motivation